JeffersonLab/et/README.md

 ----------------------------

-For any issues regarding use and copyright, read the NOTICE file.
+For any issues regarding use and copyright, read the [license](LICENSE.txt) file.